GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/triton/README.md

    Replace `your_registry` with your actual Docker registry path.

    ***Method 2: Upload Model repository and the relevant scripts to gcs***

-   In this method we can directly upload the model engine and scripts to gcs
+   In this method we can directly upload the model engine and scripts to gcs and use the base image provided by Nvidia:
    ```
    gsutil cp -r gs://your_model_repo/scripts/ ./
    gsutil cp -r gs://your_model_repo/all_models/ ./